 New Guilds

-The process of forming a new Guild will be advised and supported by the Clerk to the Chamberlain, however as stated the authority to grant and approve lays with the Court of Aldermen.
+The Clerk to the Chamberlain advises and supports organisations throughout the Guild‑formation process.
+However as stated the authority to grant and approve lays with the Court of Aldermen.
 Guidance on the forming of a new Guild is available.

 Skip to content